Vancouver Island marmot: Conservation status

 Causes of marmot population declines are numerous.
 Over the long term (i.e., periods involving thousands of years), climate changes have caused both increases and declines of open alpine habitat that constitute suitable marmot habitat.
 Over more recent time scales, population dynamics may have been influenced by short-term weather patterns and systematic changes in the landscape.
 In particular, forest clearcutting at low elevations likely altered dispersal patterns.
 Sub-adult marmots typically disperse from the subalpine meadows in which they were born.
 Dispersal involves traversing lowland conifer forests and valleys to other subalpine meadows.
 However, clearcutting has provided marmots with new open areas which constitute habitat.
 Unfortunately, rapid forest regeneration makes such man-made habitats unsuitable over a few years.
 One study concluded that clearcuts therefore act as a kind of population "sink" in which long-term reproduction and survival rates are reduced to the point of unsustainability One 2005 study concluded the main cause of recent decline to be predation "associated with forestry and altered predator abundance and hunting patterns".
 This study also revealed seasonal variations in mortality rates, where the probability of death was low during hibernation, and high in August.
 Major predators upon Vancouver Island marmots include golden eagles (Aquila chrysaetos), cougars (Puma concolor) and wolves (Canis lupus).

 The population crash may also be due to the Allee effect, named after zoologist Warder Clyde Allee.
-Allee proposed that social animals require a critical mass in order to survive, because survival requires group activities such as warning of predators and migration.
+Allee proposed that social animals require a critical mass in order to survive, because survival requires group activities, such as warning of predators and migration.
 A decline below that threshold precipates rapid decline.
 Ecologist Justin Brashares suggests that at least some of the marmot's group behavior is learned, so that the loss of marmot "culture" has caused them to become more solitary, and interact aggressively rather than cooperatively when they do encounter each other.

-The endangered Vancouver Island marmot remains one of the world's rarest mammals.
-In 1997 there were so few numbers of marmots on Vancouver Island that managers took the bold step of capturing some to create a "genetic lifeboat" and therefore create the possibility of restoring wild populations.
-The first marmots went to Toronto Zoo in 1997, but this initial effort was quickly followed by efforts made by the Calgary Zoo and Mountainview Conservation and Breeding Centre in Langley, BC.
+The Vancouver Island marmot remains one of the world's rarest mammals.
+By 1997 their population had declined to the point that it became necessary to capture several individuals to create a "genetic lifeboat" for the eventual restoration of the wild population.
+The first marmots went to Toronto Zoo in 1997, and others were later sent to the Calgary Zoo and Mountainview Conservation and Breeding Centre in Langley, BC.

-In 1998 a new model for species recovery was born involving the government, private industry and public donors.
-A census in late 2003 resulted in a count of only 21 wild marmots known to be present on Vancouver Island.
+In 1998 a new model for species recovery was developed involving the collaboration of government, private industry and public donors.
+A census in late 2003 resulted in a count of only 21 wild marmots known to be present on four mountains of Vancouver Island.
 After these findings, marmots were released from captivity in different places to try to get the population back up to a reasonable number.

-These marmots are still classified as endangered.
-The cumulative captive breeding program has steadily grown, with 130 individuals in captivity (2010) and 442 weaned pups born in captivity since 2000.
-A number of individuals have been released to Strathcona Provincial Park, Mount Cain, Mount Washington and more southern mountains.